NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A)
   - Launches with more lift
   - One frame less on the hitbox
-- 6A has +1 frame hitbox duration
+- 2BBB(B) ends sooner and has more lift
+- 2A not in a string is an untechable sweep
 - 6B made a sweep, less lift
 - 6B(B) more lift
-- 2BBB(B) ends sooner and has more lift
-- 8B
-  - Replaced by a modified SBB(B) with better knockback
-  - High crush 7-15
-- 8B(A) can only be done after landing
-- RB starts up three frames later
+- 6A has +1 frame hitbox duration
 - 4A
   - Has faster action and high crushes at frame 6
   - Is super cancellable